 Wiseman said firms like DLA Piper would be looking to expand in places where the general counsel of the clients needed them to be.

 “Having said that, certain markets spring to mind - being Africa, China and South America; and the hitherto relatively closed to international firms’ legal markets of Canada and India.”

-Baker & McKenzie’s Australia managing partner, Chris Freeland, said the legal profession will follow what has happened in nearly every other profession, adding that domestic only firms are a diminishing part of the market.
+Meanwhile, in Australia, Baker & McKenzie’s Australia managing partner, Chris Freeland, told Australasian Lawyer the legal profession will follow what has happened in nearly every other profession, adding that domestic only firms are a diminishing part of the market.